Table of Contents[Hide][Show]

 That sweet potatoes are both better tasting and better for you than russets is one of nature’s more delicious ironies.
 Sweet potatoes are rich in vitamin C and beta-carotene, which your body converts into vitamin A and antioxidants.

 And of course, food is only part of your overall wellness picture.
-A nice, brisk walk (yes, even in winter!) helps to maintain cardiovascular and mental health, and sunlight is a great source of vitamin D. Just don’t forget your sunscreen!
+A nice, brisk walk (yes, even in winter!) helps to maintain cardiovascular and mental health, and sunlight is a great source of vitamin D. Just don’t forget to apply your sunscreen and anti-aging products before you go out!